Cahuita National Park

 Telephone : 2755-0461 or 2755-0302

 Cahuita National Park is generally hot and humid year-round.
-Unpredictable rain showers are common in the area, though the drier months are March-May and September-November.
+Unpredictable rain showers are common in the area, though the drier months are March, April, May, September, October and November.

-Bird and Wildlife Watching: Hikers in Cahuita National Park are guaranteed some of the best wildlife watching in the country.
-The southern Caribbean is populated with howler and white-faced monkeys, two and three-toed sloths, toucans, iguanas, butterflies, frogs and other wildlife.
+Bird and Wildlife Watching: The park is populated with howler and capuchin monkeys, two and three-toed sloths, toucans, iguanas, butterflies, frogs, snakes, anteaters, raccoons, agoutis and other wildlife.
 Guided nature tours are highly recommended.

-Turtle Tours: The park’s southern tip is considered an important nesting site for three turtle species including the leatherback.
+Turtle Tours: The park’s southern tip is a nesting site for loggerhead, leatherback and the hawksbill sea turtles from March through October.
 Be sure to check with park rangers before walking through turtle nesting areas.

-Hiking: Cahuita National Park is an excellent option for light hikes along mostly sandy trails.
-Near mangrove swamps, the park has built raised trails with recycled plastic decking.
+Hiking: Cahuita National Park offers light hikes along mostly sandy trails.
+Trek over bridges mangrove swamps, past tropical vegetation to the crystal seas off Cahuita and Vargas points.
 Several area tour operators offer informative hiking tours.
 During heavy rains, the trails may be very muddy and difficult to navigate.

-Scuba Diving: When the waters are calm and the visibility is good, divers can enjoy more than twenty dive sites between Cahuita and Manzanillo, which together are home to Costa Rica’s only two living coral reefs.
-The colorful, underwater worlds are full of life, including angelfish, triggerfish, shark and parrotfish.
+Scuba Diving: When the waters are calm and the visibility is good, divers can enjoy more than twenty dive sites between Cahuita and Manzanillo, where you'll find Costa Rica’s only two living coral reefs.
+The colorful, underwater worlds are full of life, including angelfish, triggerfish, sharks and parrotfish.
 Off of the park’s coast, two shipwreck dives include cannons and other antiquities.
-Local dive shops offer two-tank dives starting from $65 per trip.

-Snorkeling: Snorkelers can also experience the area’s coral reefs.
-For the best visibility, visit Cahuita National Park from February-April, when the ocean waters are relatively free of river silt.
-Snorkeling equipment can be rented from hotels and beachfront kiosks.
+Snorkeling: Cahuita offers the best snorkeling in the Caribbean.
+For the best visibility, visit Cahuita National Park from February to April, when the ocean waters are relatively free of river silt.
+Snorkeling equipment can be rented from hotels and beachfront kiosks..

-Swimming: The park’s two beaches, Playa Blanca and Playa Vargas, stretch for almost nine miles.
-Both are excellent for sunbathing, but swimmers should always check with park rangers before entering the water – tides can be strong, and are subject to constant change depending on the weather.
+Swimming: The park’s two beaches, Playa Blanca and Playa Vargas, stretch for almost nine miles; great for sunbathing, but swimmers should always check with park rangers before entering the water – tides can be strong, and are subject to constant change depending on the weather.

-Canoeing: Several tour operators offer relaxing canoe trips down area rivers, many of which empty into ocean waters protected by the national park.
-Canoe trips are a wonderful way to see a quieter, less-touristy part of the park, and the nature guides are an excellent resource for park information and wildlife spotting.
+Canoeing: Several tour operators offer relaxing canoe trips down the park's rivers, many of which empty into ocean waters protected by the national park.
+See a quieter, less-touristy part of the park on canoe and kayak tours.

-Those that complete the 4.4-mile coastal trail must either turn back towards Kelly Creek, or hike an additional 1.2 miles to the Puerto Vargas Ranger Station.
+A five-mile, mostly flat, coastal walking trail leads from the Kelly Creek Ranger Station south to Puerto Vargas Ranger Station.
+Those who complete the coastal trail must either turn back towards Kelly Creek, or hike an additional 1.2 miles to the Puerto Vargas Ranger Station.
 From Puerto Vargas, hikers may catch a public bus or walk back to Cahuita.

-Playa Vargas, at the southern tip of Cahuita National Park, is an important nesting site for leatherback sea turtles.
-Leatherback turtles return to their place of birth for nesting, so each egg-laying female at the park was born on Playa Vargas.
-Nesting season lasts from March-July.
-Three other species of marine turtle lay their eggs on the beaches here: the green nest July through October, and the hawksbill and loggerhead turtles from February through May.
+Playa Vargas, at the southern tip of Cahuita National Park, is a nesting site for three species of sea turtles.
+Green sea turtles nest July through October while the hawksbill and loggerhead turtles from February through May.

-Monkeys, sloths, iguanas and other tree-dwelling animals are common sightings at the park, augmented by rummaging armadillos and coatimundi, vibrantly-colored venomous snakes, several species of bat and many other animals.
+Monkeys, sloths, iguanas and other tree-dwelling animals are common sightings at the park, augmented by rummaging armadillos and coatimundi, vibrantly-colored venomous snakes, several species of bat and more than 400 bird species.

 At Cahuita Point, located at the end of Playa Blanca, troops of white-faced monkeys often beg tourists for food.
 Please do not feed the monkeys.
 High-calorie fruits and nuts are bad for their health and may encourage a dependence on humans and lead to aggressive behavior.

 Cahuita National Park has two ranger stations.
-At the north end, near Cahuita town, the Kelly Creek Ranger Station (2755-0461) charges no admission fee, but a voluntary donation is requested.
-To the south, the Puerto Vargas Ranger Station (2755-0302) charges $8 admission.
+At the north end, near Cahuita town, the Kelly Creek Ranger Station (2755-0461) charges a voluntary donation per person.
+To the south, visitors will find the Puerto Vargas Ranger Station (2755-0302).

 - Rain Gear: The weather is often unpredictable within the national park, so it is best to go prepared.